-Data Logging rate: Enable this feature by selecting the sample rate.
-The data logger will record the bus voltage, bus current, channel output currents, fuse/breaker status, and alarm inputs at a rate of up to 1 sample per minute.
+Data Logging rate: Enable this feature to keep a running record the bus voltage, bus current, channel output currents, fuse status, and alarm inputs at a rate of up to one sample per minute.
 View this Comma Separated Values (CSV) format log by clicking the Download Log button, and open in any Spreadsheet software, such as Microsoft Excel.
-The log will store up to 30days of data, with the oldest entries at the top of the file, newest at the bottom.
+The log will store up to 30 days of data, with the oldest entries at the top of the file, newest at the bottom.